-Throughout each term, we focus on our school values and Social and Emotional Aspects of Learning, or SEAL for short.
-The focus we place on promoting our school values and SEAL is extremely important in order for our children to interact with each other, as well as adults within the school or in the wider community, in a mature, respectful, thoughtful and positive manner.
-It is through this programme that we approach bullying; this is discussed in a positive way by teaching children what to do rather than just focusing on what not to do.
+Alongside good day to day well-being practices, throughout each term, we focus on themes from the '1Decision' PSHE scheme at an age appropriate level.
+It is extremely important for our children to interact with each other, as well as adults within the school or in the wider community, in a mature, respectful, thoughtful and positive manner.
+Through this programme we approach personal and online safety, bullying, grief and loss, worry and growing and changing.
+All matters are discussed in a positive way by teaching children what to do rather than just focusing on what not to do.